mrk-fox/mrk-fox.github.io/blog/entries/2026-09-20-frankendrone.md

-# Frankendrone and burning electronics
+# Frankendrone and burned electronics

 As a person who started with programming websites in HTML and CSS, malware in batch and snake games in python the switch to building electronics is a mindbreaker.
 I'd say software development is very ADHD friendly as you can just bruteforce thing by trying again and again.
 A mistake means just a rerun, while in electronics it means $$$ burning away.
 Today, I've burned a few bucks more than I wanted, aka more than 0.
 A while ago I've found an HDSP2503 display